 They also have the “Luxury Firm” model that’s about a medium-firm on our ratings scale and is their most popular model.
 It’s best for back, stomach, and combination sleepers, but heavy side sleepers should be ok too.
 We think the “Luxury Firm” model will be a nice mattress for back pain and other ailments that could result from a lack of support in your current mattress.

 Then there’s the “Firm” model, which feels like you’re laying on a thick bed of grass with coils underneath.
 It is best for strict stomach sleepers and strict back sleepers.

 We really appreciate that you have options with Saatva, so that way you can select whichever you personally think is best.
 Need a firm bed?
 No problem, they have that.
 Need a softer bed, no problem either, just check out the “Plush Soft” model.
 If you need more info, you can see all the models on SaatvaMattress.com.

-Over the long run, the price difference might not matter much, but at checkout you will notice Leesa is a good deal more affordable than Saatva.
+Over the long run, the price difference might not matter much, but at checkout you will notice Leesa is slightly more affordable than Saatva.
 That is a little misleading, however, since we’re comparing a luxury coil bed and a mass-market foam bed, so you would expect Saatva to be more expensive.

-Look at just the queen size, the MSRP for Leesa is just under $1,000 and Saatva is about $1,100.
+When looking at MSRPs, the queen sizes for both brands retail for around $1,000-$1,100.
 If that was it, I’d say the price difference is so close you can’t award a winner.
 But that’s not the entire story.

 Leesa offers discounts on their website frequently, which are most of the time in the 10-15% off range, meaning the queen bed comes down to about $850.
 Now if you compare that against Saatva there is a more meaningful difference in price.